-Communication is the lifeblood of your work.
+Communication is the lifeblood of your work & counting on white label softphones have become a lifesaving tool.
 Getting team members to work together efficiently will make or break your business.
 With more employees working from home or in different locations than ever, there’s now a high demand for unified communications as a service (UCaaS).

 But why entrust these needs with a third-party service and over the Internet of all things?
 It turns out that UCaaS is the best way to achieve the best ROI out of improving business communications.
 The true price of starting from scratch would surprise you, and you’ll likely miss out on some of the special features modern service providers offer nowadays.

-Don’t fall behind like the majority of other companies that don’t have a long-term internal communication plan in mind.
+Don’t fall behind like the majority of other companies that don’t have a long-term internal communication plan in mind, choosing to use white label softphones can represent a golden egg opportunity to increase your business’ communications.
 What are some challenges many organizations face when it comes to implementing a collaboration platform?

 Challenge #1: Upfront Cost